3-kko/CS583-2DGame/README.md

  * Expand the play area
  * More enemy variety (as of now, there are only 2 enemy types)
  * stage hazards (the "water areas" of the map were intended to slow the player, and bushes were meant to have collision)

+Bugs:
+ * After peer feedback, I implemented a mute button for the audio.
+However, this results in the music not pausing or resetting if the player wins/dies and restarts the game
+ * When player dies, their weapon still shoots bullets